 After being on a plane for 8 hours, I was ready for a nap, if not to turn in for the night.
 Sometimes the flights knock me out.
 I laid down, not setting an alarm but counting on nature to get it right.

 I am a comfortable and confident person when I travel.
 So, I just walked out of the resort and took a right.
 I figured that there was a hospital a few blocks up.
-There would be restaurants around the hospital to serve all the families, workers, and people connected with a hospital.
+There would be restaurants around the hospital to serve all the families, workers, and people connected with the hospital.

 Sure enough, I found a place called Chisme and stepped in off the street.
 Moments later, I was enjoying a Quesadilla with all the normal ingredients.
 It was well prepared and helped fill the void that was my stomach.

-The night was nice,, so I continued my walk.
+The night was nice, so I continued my walk.
 I ended up walking a good distance but figured with a cell phone in hand, I could always Uber back if I got tired.
 This must be near the medical capital of the city because I saw signs for hospitals every few blocks.
 If there are any medical professionals who are considering a business trip to San Francisco, check out this resort to see how close it is to the hospital you are working at.
 There are many nearby and it, maybe.
 Since the accommodations are very nice, and it is centrally located, this might be a great place for you to stay on your work trip.

 I did see that there are also many parks near this location, and that must have been amazing at one point in local history.
-Now the parks looked more like places to avoid instead of enjoying.
+Now the parks looked more like places to avoid instead of enjoy.
 They appear to have people living in them and doing other non-park-like things in them.
 I walked past Lafayette Park and thought to myself, just now.

-After seeing the park situation, I turned around and started headed back to the resort.
+After seeing the park situation, I turned around and started heading back to the resort.
 I stopped on the way back for a drink at the House of Prime Rib and thought to myself come here tomorrow no matter what.
 The place just screamed amazing steaks at you.
 As I sat at the bar for a while, I talked to the bartender and another guest.
-Both had seen the changes in the city in the last decade and were sad about them, but felt that it would survive and thrive again.
+Both had seen the changes in the city in the last decade and were sad about them but felt that it would survive and thrive again.
 This location alone had been open since 1949 and you could tell it was for good reason.
 They had their act together.